of positions: 20 (10 male, 10 female)

 # of positions: 1

-Job requirements: Current First Aid & CPR certification.
-Experience working with children and art projects.
-Experience tie-dying preferred and able to create activities for different age groups, with the same materials.
+Job requirements: Experience working with children and art projects.
+Able to create activities for different age groups, with the same materials.
+Able to work with various age groups simultaneously.

 # of positions: 2

-Job requirements: Current First Aid & CPR certification.
-Familiarity with archery safety requirements and rudimentary skills or experience with basic gun safety and operation.
+Job requirements: Familiarity with archery safety requirements and rudimentary skills or experience with basic gun safety and operation.

 Challenge Instructor –

 Job description: Challenge instructors teach a variety of activities including climbing, high ropes course, low-ropes initiatives and group games.
 All Challenge instructors will be on a teaching rotation so that each instructor will teach each program area.
-Training for these activities is given before and during staff orientation week.
+(Please note: as explained above, specific training is provided for these activities during staff orientation, experience is needed.)

 Climbing Wall: Set-up ropes and safety equipment.
 Outfit groups with harnesses and helmets.
 Teach basic climbing moves.
 Belay campers on the wall and teach cabin counselors to belay.